texfaq/texfaq.github.io/FAQ-2colfloat.md

 date: 2018-05-18
 ---

-# Placing two-column floats at bottom of page

 You specified placement `[htbp]` for your full-width figure or table, but they always get placed at the top of the page&hellip;  Well, it _is_ what the documentation says: LaTeX, unadorned, only